Industrial Revolution in Wales

-The industrial revolution in Wales refers to the notable developments in technology and the resultant increases in the scale of industry in Wales which took place in the 18th and 19th centuries as part of the wider Industrial Revolution.
+The Industrial Revolution in Wales was the adoption and developments of new technologies in Wales in the 18th and 19th centuries as part of the Industrial Revolution, resulting in increases in the scale of industry in Wales.

-North-east Wales
+North-East Wales

-North-east Wales, namely Flintshire developed the largest variety of industry in Wales.
-The end of the 18th century, there were 19 working metalworks at Holywell, 14 pottery works in Buckley.
+Flintshire in North-East Wales developed the largest variety of industry in Wales.
+By the end of the 18th century there were 19 working metalworks at Holywell and 14 pottery works in Buckley.
 There were cotton mills in Holywell and Mold and there was a growth in the lead and coal industry.

-The Wrexham area in the 19th Century was highly industrialised.
+The Wrexham area in the 19th century was highly industrialised.
 At the peak there were 38 different collieries operating in the area, each producing coal totalling over 2.5 million tonnes annually to the numerous brickworks and steelworks in the area, including Brymbo Steel Works and Shotton Steel Works.
 In Bersham, near Wrexham there was the Bersham Colliery and Bersham Ironworks.
 Coke was pioneered for smelting iron rather than charcoal, and the site was a leading ironworks in Europe.